U.S. to revise Afghan resettlement policy - U.S. official

 The revised policy, the official said, will focus on relocating to the United States immediate family members of U.S. citizens, green card holders and Afghans with Special Immigration Visas (SIVs) granted to those at risk of Taliban retaliation because they worked for the U.S. government.

-Family members admitted from those categories will have “durable, long-term immigration status,” allowing them to “more quickly settle and integrate into their new communities,” the official said.
+Family members admitted from those categories will have "long-term, durable status," according to Jean-Pierre.

-“We know family reunification remains a really high priority for Afghans themselves and for the communities who care about them and for advocates across the country, veterans groups as well,” said the official.
-“It is for us, too.”
+"Afghans who are looking to resettle in the United States will remain with an immigration status that provides a path to long-term permanent residence rather than a temporary status, which is what’s provided through humanitarian parole," she said.

 The revised policy follows months of talks between the administration and the AfghanEvac coalition of groups that help evacuate and resettle Afghans in the United States.

-“It’s a massive deal for us,” said Sean VanDiver, the coalition head, adding that the government still needs to improve processing SIV applications and increase relocation flights.
+“It’s a massive deal for us,” said Shawn VanDiver, the coalition head, adding that the government still needs to improve processing SIV applications and increase relocation flights.

 ((Jonathan.Landay@thomsonreuters.com; +1 202-354-5885;))